readium/lcp-specs/releases/lcp/latest.md

 Reading Systems <b class="rfc">must not</b>:

-* Store User Passphrase, only the User Key.
+* Store the User Passphrase, only the User Key.

 ## 7.4.
 Signature Processing